Matt Vierling Player Props: Tigers vs. Blue Jays

-After going 0-for-4 in his most recent game, Matt Vierling and the Detroit Tigers face the Toronto Blue Jays (who will hand the ball to Alek Manoah) at 7:07 PM ET on Tuesday.
+On Wednesday, Matt Vierling (on the back of going 1-for-3) and the Detroit Tigers face the Toronto Blue Jays, whose starting pitcher will be Kevin Gausman.
+First pitch is at 7:07 PM ET.

-In his previous game he had a hitless performance (0-for-4) against the Red Sox.
+He had a one-hit performance in his previous game (1-for-3) against the Blue Jays.

 Matt Vierling Game Info & Props vs. the Blue Jays